Police arrest protesters who remained at US-Canada bridge

-WINDSOR, Ontario (AP) — Police moved in to clear and arrest the remaining protesters near a key U.S.-Canadian border bridge early Sunday, trying to end one of the main demonstrations that have broken out across Canada and the world against COVID-19 vaccine mandates and other restrictions.
+WINDSOR, Ontario (AP) — Police moved in to clear and arrest the remaining protesters near the busiest U.S.-Canadian border crossing on Sunday, trying to end a demonstration against COVID-19 restrictions that has hurt the economy of both nations even as they held back from a crackdown on a larger protest in the capital, Ottawa.

+Local and national police formed a joint command center in Ottawa, where protests have paralyzed downtown, infuriated residents who are fed up with police inaction and turned up pressure on Prime Minister Justin Trudeau.

+The protests have reverberated across the country and beyond, with similar convoys in France, New Zealand and the Netherlands.
+The U.S. Department of Homeland Security warned that truck convoys may be in the works in the United States.

-Windsor police said arrests were being made and vehicles were being towed just after dawn near the Ambassador Bridge linking Detroit and Windsor, Ontario — the busiest border crossing to the U.S. Television images showed officers detaining protesters.
+Windsor police said several arrests were made and multiple vehicles were towed just after dawn near the Ambassador Bridge that links their city — and numerous Canadian automotive plants — with Detroit.

-Only two pickup trucks and less than a dozen protesters blocked the road to the bridge before police moved in.
-Afterward, police barricades remained and it was not immediately clear when the bridge might be opened.
+It was not immediately clear when the bridge might be opened but Windsor’s mayor said he hoped it would be Sunday.

+“Enforcement will continue in the demonstration area and there will be zero tolerance for illegal activity.
+The public should avoid the area,” Windsor police said.

-Police on Saturday had persuaded demonstrators to move their pickup trucks and others cars that they used at the entrance to the crossing that sees 25% of all trade between the two countries, though it remained closed.
+Only a few protesters had remained after police on Saturday persuaded demonstrators to move their pickup trucks and others cars that they used to block a crossing that sees 25% of all trade between the two countries.

-In the capital, Ottawa, the ranks of protesters swelled to what police said were 4,000 demonstrators.
-The city has seen that on past weekends, and loud music played as people milled about downtown where anti-vaccine demonstrators have been encamped since late January.
+In Ottawa, the ranks of protesters swelled to what police said were 4,000 demonstrators on Saturday.
+The city has seen similar expansions on past weekends, and loud music played as people milled about downtown where anti-vaccine demonstrators have been encamped since late January.

-The protests at the bridge, in Ottawa and elsewhere have reverberated outside the country, with similarly inspired convoys in France, New Zealand and the Netherlands, and the U.S. Department of Homeland Security warned that truck convoys may be in the works in the United States.
+“The whole city is furious at being abandoned by the people who are supposed to protect us.
+They have completely abandoned the rule of law. @OttawaPolice have lost credibility. #OttawaPoliceFailed,” tweeted Artur Wilczynski, a senior government national security official at Canada’s Communications Security Establishment.

-An ex-Cabinet minister in Canadian Prime Minister Justin Trudeau’s government took the unusual step of calling out her former federal colleagues as well as the province and city for not putting an end to the protests.
+A former minister in Trudeau’s Cabinet also blasted her former federal colleagues as well as the province and city for not putting an end to the protests.

 “Amazingly, this isn’t just Ottawa.
 It’s the nation’s capital,” Catherine McKenna tweeted.
 “But no one — not the city, the province or the federal government can seem to get their act together to end this illegal occupation.
 It’s appalling. … Just get your act together.
 Now.”

-Trudeau has so far rejected calls to use the military, but had said that “all options are on the table” to end the protests that have affected the economy on both sides of the border.
+Trudeau has so far rejected calls to use the military, but had said that “all options are on the table” to end the protests that have slowed industries on both sides of the border.
 Trudeau has called the protesters a “fringe” of Canadian society.
+Both federal and provincial politicians have said they can’t order police what to do.

-Ottawa police said in a statement late Saturday that a joint command center had now been set up together with the Ontario Provincial Police and the Royal Canadian Mounted Police.
+Ottawa police said in a statement late Saturday that a joint command center had been established with the Ontario Provincial Police and the Royal Canadian Mounted Police.
 They said that would beef up enforcement capabilities that had been limited by “safety concerns — arising from aggressive, illegal behavior by many demonstrators — limited police enforcement capabilities.”

 Police earlier issued a statement calling the protest an unlawful occupation and saying they were waiting for reinforcements before implementing a plan to end the demonstrations.